 Section 18.07.
 ENACTMENT AND EFFECTIVE DATE

 The foregoing Zoning Ordinance and Zoning Map were adopted at a regular meeting of the Hudson Township Board, held at the Hudson Township Hall in said Township on December 12, 202, after approval of the same by the Hudson Planning Commission following a public hearing on November 3, 2022.
-Said Ordinance was ordered published in the Hudson Post-Gazette newspaper having general circulation in Hudson Township, Lenawee County, Michigan, pursuant to the requirements of The Township Zoning Act (PA 184 of 1943, MCL 125.271 et sec), as amended.
+Said Ordinance was ordered published in the Hudson Post-Gazette newspaper having general circulation in Hudson Township, Lenawee County, Michigan, pursuant to the requirements of Michigan Zoning Enabling Act (PA 116 of 2006, MCL 125.3101 et sec), as amended.
 This Ordinance shall become effective thirty (30) days after the date of such publication.